Exabyte-io/esse/README.md

 #### Reference

-[Reference](schema/core/reference) directory contains the schemas defining the rules to structure the references.
+[Reference](schema/core/reference) directory contains the schemas defining the rules to structure the references to data sources.

 ### Example

 This directory contains the examples formed according to the schemas and implements the same directory structure as the schema directory.

-### Src
+### src

 This directory contains Python and Javascript interfaces implementing the functionality to access and validate schemas and examples.

 ## Tests

 Execute the following command from the root directory of this repository to run the tests.
-The script will run both Javascript and Python tests in which examples are validated against their schemas.
+The script will run both Javascript and Python tests in which examples are validated against the corresponding schemas.

 ```bash
 sh run-tests.sh